All Episodes

 The largest investment ever to take on the climate crisis.

-Roughly a trillion dollars with a T I had to.
+Roughly a trillion dollars with a T.

-And here in North Carolina to help you lower that monthly Duke Energy bill.
+And here in North Carolina, to help you lower that monthly Duke Energy bill.

 You're welcome.

-Okay, a bit of a history lesson.
+Do you know, okay, a bit of a history lesson.

-Do you know that women were not the women's teams were not allowed to have brackets until 2022?
+Do you know that women were not, the women's teams were not allowed to have brackets until 2022?

-And what that has done, because of course, when you know, I had a bracket, I'm it's not broken completely, but I won't talk about my bracket.
+It's not broken completely, but I won't talk about my bracket.

-And even just now allowing the women to have brackets and what that does to encourage people to talk more about the women's teams, to watch them.
+But, you know, just how we love, we love March Madness and even just now allowing the women to have brackets and what that does to encourage people to talk more about the women's teams, to watch them.

-People used to say, Oh, women's sports, who's interested.
+People used to say, oh, women's sports, who's interested?

 Well, if you can't see it, you won't be.